ffiondavies/Datacamp/TrackProposal.md

 ###### Marketing Proposal

 The power of statistics has been utilised for hundreds of years.
 However, computers have revolutionised statistical thinking, allowing us to process huge data sets in a near instant.
 In the era of big data, data science and machine learning have become essential in many fields of science and technology.
 A fundamental aspect of working with any data is the ability to describe, summarize, and represent data visually.
-In this course we will learn all about using Pythons role in statistitical  analysis.
+In this course we will learn all about using Pythons role in statistical analysis.

 ###### Learning Objectives

 * Learner will be able to plot, interpret and adjust a histogram
 * Learner will be able to compute useful summary statistics including means, medians, variance, standard deviation, correlation coefficient and covariance
-* Learner will be able to think probabalistically and apply this knowledge to challenges using Python
+* Learner will be able to think probabilistically and apply this knowledge to challenges using Python

 ## Course 6.
 Supervised Learning

 ###### Marketing Proposal

-Machine learning is all about extracting knowledge from existing data and making predicitions on new data.
+Machine learning is all about extracting knowledge from existing data and making predictions on new data.
 The application of machine learning methods has become present in everyday life.
 From recommendations of which films to watch, to which products to buy, to recognising your friends on social media.
 In this course, you will learn how to use scikit-learn in Python, to perform supervised learning on the Iris Species dataset - a typical test case for many statistical classification techniques and also known as the ‘Hello World’ of machine learning – so, a great place to start!
 You will use supervised learning models to predict the correct label for newly presented input data in the dataset, evaluate your models performance and fine-tune this to improve effectiveness.

 ###### Learning Objectives